Tuncurry

 Tuncurry displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Tuncurry, as per the latest Census evaluation, 54.3% of dwellings were houses while 45.7% consisted of other types such as semi-detached and apartments.
-This is compared to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Tuncurry stood at 54.3%, with the remaining dwellings either mortgaged (16.8%) or rented (29.0%).
-The median monthly mortgage repayment was $1,322, significantly lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Tuncurry was recorded at $310, compared to Non-Metro NSW's $330.
-Nationally, Tuncurry's mortgage repayments were substantially lower than the Australian average of $1,863, while rents were significantly below the national figure of $375.
+The dwelling structure in Tuncurry, as per the latest Census, consisted of 54.3% houses and 45.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+The home ownership level in Tuncurry was 54.3%, with mortgaged dwellings at 16.8% and rented ones at 29.0%.
+The median monthly mortgage repayment in the area was $1,322, below Regional NSW's average of $1,733.
+The median weekly rent figure was recorded at $310, compared to Regional NSW's $330.
+Nationally, Tuncurry's mortgage repayments are lower than the Australian average of $1,863, and rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing